Arun Midha: Education

+Career

-Until 2009 he was responsible for strategic and business planning of postgraduate medical and dental education in Wales at the School of Postgraduate Medical and Dental Education at Cardiff University.
+Until 2009, he was responsible for strategic and business planning of postgraduate medical and dental education in Wales at the School of Postgraduate Medical and Dental Education at Cardiff University.

+Midha has undertaken non-executive and lay member roles in a number of fields including regulation, professional conduct, standards and governance.

-On the 4th of April 2012, Arun was appointed High Sheriff of South Glamorgan.
+On 4 April 2012, Arun was appointed High Sheriff of South Glamorgan.

+In 2022, The Boundary Commission for Wales announced a panel of Assistant Commissioners to lead public hearings and Midha was named on the panel of four.